Outreach with St. Anne’s

 More information is provided below or for a more comprehensive look at their ministry, visit the Naomi’s Village website.

-St. Anne's Partnership
+St. Anne's Support

 St. Anne’s relationship with Naomi’s Village Kenya began in January 2019 after founders and CEOs’ Bob and Julie Mendonsa visited St. Anne’s and shared their inspiring story of their response to God’s call to Kenya.
 In response, many St. Anne’s members and others in Annapolis felt compelled to take action to sponsor over 50 children at Naomi’s Village and raise awareness in our community.
 Currently, more than 25 people are engaged with this vibrant ministry as child sponsors, one-time donors, missioners who have volunteered at Naomi’s Village, or in other awareness-building and supportive activities at St. Anne’s and within the Annapolis community.